ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/README_surfit.md

 ## Project Outcomes

-* Ben created visualizations to assess ICESat-2 its limits over short along-track length scales.
+* Ben created visualizations to assess ICESat-2 its limitations over short along-track length scale, supporting understanding of data noise and limitations.
 * Karina provided a SlideRule tutorial that was adapted for the use of this project.
 * 3 team members worked on accessing ATL06 photon data using SlideRule and created a [Jupyter Notebook] (link to notebook).
 * YoungHyun obtained a geodataframe of the ATL03 data for the region of interest & analyzed how surface roughness varies with different yapc values.